Jason Leitch: Responsibilities

 Leitch is a member of the Health and Social Care Management Board and one of the senior team responsible for implementation of the NHS Scotland Quality Strategy.

 Leitch is responsible for quality in the health and social care system, including patient safety and person-centred care, NHS planning, and implementing quality improvement methods across the government and the broader public sector.
 He is a member of the Transformational Change as well as the Performance Boards at the Scottish Government.

 Throughout the COVID-19 pandemic, Leitch has played a key role in public health communication and engagement.
 He regularly featured at Scottish Government press conferences as well as public engagement on regional and national television and radio.
-He received praise for his ability to translate complex scientific information to the public, providing calm and clear advice.
-He regularly featured on shows like Off the Ball to answer questions submitted by members of the public.
+He received praise for his ability to communicate complex scientific information to the public.
+He regularly featured on programmes such as Off the Ball to answer questions submitted by members of the public.
 In March 2020 he assessed that it was impossible to suppress the virus, that 80% of the population becoming infected was inevitable, and that all that could be done was to smooth the epidemic out over a lengthy period of time, so not to overwhelm the health services too much.
-On 10 March Leitch told Scots: "Go about your business as normal, pick up your kids from school, hug your granny, go shopping and don’t buy too much soap because everybody needs some.”